Skip to main content

 MSc Energy Systems

 This course brings together academics from across the University, combining excellence with intellectual depth.
-The first course of its kind in the world, it’s a chance for you to study alongside the researchers who make Oxford a globally-recognised leader in this field.
+It is the first course of its kind, offering you the opportunity to study alongside the researchers who make Oxford a globally recognised leader in this field.

 Course director Professor David Wallom

-You will study a range of modules, divided into three different core themes:
+You will study a range of modules within three core themes:

 Scholarships